MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/authentication/msgex-sso-register-aad.md

 You can configure your bot app in Azure AD to configure the scope and permissions for access tokens.

-You'll need to register your app in Azure AD before you can configure it.
+You'll need to register your app in Azure AD and configure the tenancy and app's platform before you can configure it.
 Azure AD generates a new app ID that you must note.
 You'll need to update it later in the Teams app manifest file.

 <details>
 <summary><b>Learn how to register your app in Azure AD</b></summary>